good-loop/doc/pages/Good-Loop-terminology.md

   -- but with a special Good-Loop wrapper, that adds a donate-to-charity widget to the top of the page.
   It's a banner ad - but one that does good and leaves viewers feeling good.
 Sold on a CPC basis.

+* `Splash Video` : A reference to the looped 9x16 video that is seen on a Snapchat advert

-* `Social Landing Page` : A reference to 'that thing that you see after swiping up on an Instagram advert'.
+* `Social Post-Swipe Page` : A reference to 'that thing that you see after swiping up on an Instagram advert'.
     - [Example](https://testsocial.good-loop.com/generic/index.html?gl.vert=test_wide_multiple)
     - (As of Oct 2020) - Any and all assets must be hand-rolled by a developer or at least coded by someone using HTML and CSS.
 All adverts are treated individually -- So, all work is considered one-off work.